Claim your home

 Different bios, links, and updates on every platform

-One home that stays current wherever people find you
+One home that stays current wherever people first find you

-A bigger network should send more people to you, not scatter you further.
+A bigger network should send people back to you, wherever your home is hosted.

 01

-Create a home you control so every profile, post, and conversation can point back to the same destination.
+Start with one public destination for your identity, work, and audience so every profile, post, and message can point back to the same place.

 02